jet/equinox/README.md

 - if you do an event per document, you are hosed
 - if you don't have an e-tag checked write or read scheme, you won't be able to load state efficiently without resorting to queries

 In other words, it's looking like you're painted into a corner: you can't shard, can't scale and are asking for hotspotted partition issues.
 Correct, that doesn't always matter.
 But even if you have 10 cities, you can't afford for the two busiest ones to be hosted on the same node as that's going to be the one suffering rate limiting.
-Trust me, its not even worth thinking about tricks to manage this fundamental problem (trying to influence the sharding etc is going to be real complexity you do not want to be explaining to other engineers on a whiteboard or a 5am conf call)
+Trust me, it's not even worth thinking about tricks to manage this fundamental problem (trying to influence the sharding etc is going to be real complexity you do not want to be explaining to other engineers on a whiteboard or a 5am conf call)

 #### So why do all these things spring to mind ?